MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 If an HTTPSSVC record is present for an "http" origin, the client SHOULD switch the URI scheme from "http" to "https".
-Clients should treat this as the equivalent of receiving an HTTP "302 Found" redirect that retains the path but switches the scheme.
+Clients should treat this as the equivalent of receiving an HTTP "302 Found" redirect that retains the host and path but switches the scheme and port.
+If the "http" URL uses port 80 or does not specify a port number, then the "https" URL MUST NOT specify a port number.
+Otherwise, the "https" URL MUST specify the port number listed in the SvcFieldValue's alt-authority.

 Because HTTPSSVC is received over an often insecure channel (DNS), clients MUST NOT place any more trust in this signal than if they